 What’s the difference between tetrazzini and spaghetti?

-Spaghetti is a type of pasta, and tetrazzini is a dish that’s made with that pasta.
+Spaghetti is a type of pasta, and tetrazzini is a dish that’s made with spaghetti pasta.
 While spaghetti is most commonly used to make spaghetti and meatballs, it’s also essential for tetrazzini!

 Ham Tetrazzini